Romsey Lease Extension - Free Consultation

 Top reasons for lease extension now:

-Leasehold premises in Romsey with in excess of one hundred years left on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little upside in purchasing the freehold unless savings on ground rent and service charges warrant it.
+Leasehold premises in Romsey with in excess of one hundred years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges justify it.

 Lender Requirement